Get Started Today Phone Icon 262-527-4411

 To file for divorce in Wisconsin, you must be a Wisconsin resident for 6 months and a county resident for 30 days.

-Decide How to File & Get Organized
+Step 1: Decide How to File & Get Organized

-Are you bringing the action against your spouse (filing alone) or signing the petition together (filing jointly)> What are your grounds for divorce and legal separation in WI?
+Are you bringing the action against your spouse (filing alone) or signing the petition together (filing jointly).
+What are your grounds for divorce and legal separation in WI?
 Wisconsin is a no-fault divorce state, meaning the only grounds for divorce is for one spouse to tell the court the marriage is irretrievably broken.
 As far as who should file first, there is no legal advantage but there are personal advantages to filing first.

 If you anticipate disputes over children, spousal support or maintenance, bills, the use of automobiles or your marital residence, now is the time to consider requesting temporary orders.

-Consider the Children
+Step 2: Consider the Children

 You may request a temporary hearing before the Family Court Commissioner by completing an Order to Show Cause and an Affidavit for Temporary Order if you and your spouse agree on any of the following issues: